 The rankings consider academics, quality of life, admissions selectivity, and financial aid.
-George Fox received a score of 88 out of 99 in of approximately 1,400 accredited institutions in the nation in percentage of students studying outside the country.
+George Fox received a score of 88 out of 99 in admissions selectivity, an 84 out of 99 in academics, and an 84 out of 99 in quality of campus life.